 In 1980, Albert K. Smiley, Jr. established Mohonk Consultations to carry on the Smiley family tradition of bringing people together to discuss the interrelationships of all life on earth, with emphasis on the sustainable use of the earth’s resources.

 Mohonk Consultations is a nonprofit organization aimed at helping communities thrive in practical ways.
-Their mission is to foster a clearer awareness of the interrelationship of all life on earth and to find practical means to sustain life.
-Mohonk Consultations center their efforts most often within the Hudson Valley while incorporating global, national, and local perspectives.
-Programs include conferences, forums, awards, publications, public meetings, and service projects.
+Its mission is to foster a clearer awareness of the interrelationship of all life on earth and to find practical means to sustain life.
+Mohonk Consultations centers its efforts on the Hudson Valley, while incorporating global and national perspectives as well.
+Programs include conferences, forums, awards, publications, and public meetings.
 Embraced by the neutral and supportive venue of Mohonk Mountain House, attendees use their diverse viewpoints and experiences to brainstorm and develop practical solutions to problematic issues.

 Mohonk Consultations was founded in 1980 by the late A. Keith Smiley, Helen Vukasin, and others associated with The Mohonk Trust.
 It is a separate entity from Mohonk Mountain House.